Exclusive Offer: Enjoy Free CARA

 Understanding Stress: From Acute to Chronic

-Learn the difference between healthy and harmful stress, recognize burnout, and discover science-backed strategies for stress resilience.
+The difference between healthy and harmful stress, recognizing burnout, and building resilience.

 What Is Stress?
 The Good, The Bad, and The Chronic

-According to the American Psychological Association, 77% of people regularly experience physical symptoms caused by stress, and 73% experience psychological symptoms.
-Chronic stress is linked to the six leading causes of death: heart disease, cancer, lung ailments, accidents, liver cirrhosis, and suicide.
-Understanding and managing stress isn't just about feeling better—it's about protecting your long-term health.
+But when stress becomes chronic, it keeps your body flooded with cortisol and adrenaline, harming your immune and cardiovascular systems.
+The American Psychological Association reports 77% of people regularly experience physical symptoms from stress and 73% experience psychological symptoms — and chronic stress is linked to the six leading causes of death: heart disease, cancer, lung ailments, accidents, liver cirrhosis, and suicide.

 The Stress Response: What Happens in Your Body